erkaobao/math/_activities/gt2024fall.md

 - Shengzhen Ning

   - Since Thurston’s first example of a non-Kahler symplectic 4-manifold, people have gradually realized that the world of Kahler manifolds only occupies a tiny part of the symplectic world.
 However one can still ask, for a Kahler manifold, can we find some other symplectic forms different from the Kahler form and not compatible with any complex structures?
 Following the work by Cascini and Panov, I will talk about a new example which is the blowup of Enriques surface (arXiv:2407.10217).

+- Siyang Liu

+  - In this talk, I'll explain our recent work studying the symplectic topology of complements of complexified hyperplane arrangements.
+When hyperplanes intersect transversely, we proved that symplectic handles can be found essentially from the intersection points of the hyperplanes.
+If time permits, I'll also discuss the strategy of extending the result to general hyperplane arrangements.
+This is based on the recent joint work with Sukjoo Lee, Yin Li and Cheuk Yu Mak and work in preparation with Sheel Ganatra, Wenyuan Li and Peng Zhou.